Education Finance and Accountability Program (EFAP)

 April 9, 2015 - Jerry Miner

-Dr. Harris will present the results from several of his papers on the question: What have been the effects of the New Orleans school reforms?
-The papers
+Dr. Harris presented the results from several of his papers on the question: What have been the effects of the New Orleans school reforms?

 April 24, 2014 - Jerry Miner